-What is the law now?
+What has the law been until now?

 Courts are confused.
 When Tinker was handed down in 1969, the Internet didn’t exist and courts have struggled to apply the older rule to the newer speech tools that young people in particular rely upon to communicate.
 Currently, appellate courts in different parts of the country have come to different conclusions when it comes to allowing school officials to punish or otherwise regulate students for their off-campus speech.
 A majority of those courts have applied some version of the Tinker standard to allow oversight of off-campus student speech where they can show the speech had a disruptive effect at school.
 However, many — including the Student Press Law Center — have argued that Tinker should be limited to in-school speech.
 They contend that once they are outside of school, students should have the same legal rights and be subject to the same restrictions as everyone else.